Blog

 The Eisenhower matrix divides tasks into 4 quadrants:

-- Q3: Not important but urgent - These tasks need immediate attention, but they don't require your specific expertise.
-Delegate or automate these.
+• Q3: Not important but urgent - These tasks need immediate attention, but they don't require your specific expertise.
+Delegate effectively or automate these.

 Based on the Eisenhower Matrix, you should be doing Q1 tasks, while scheduling enough time for important but not urgent (Q2) tasks.
 Tasks under Q3 should be delegated or automated, while Q4 tasks should be taken off your plate completely.

-Once you determine the tasks that you can delegate, it’s time for step 3: finding the right person to do the job.
+Once you determine the tasks that you can delegate, it's time for step 3: finding the right person for assigning tasks and you can start delegating with confidence.
+This approach to delegating work helps ensure your time and energy go where they're needed the most.

 Learn more: What tasks can you outsource to the Philippines?